AWA

 AWA : Apparent Wind Activities

 The velocity of our watercraft produces its own wind, which we skillfully harness to enhance our performance.
-A design that is optimized for apparent wind angles not only facilitates remarkable speeds, but also unrivaled flexibility on the water.
+A design that is optimized for apparent wind angles not only facilitates remarkable speeds, but also unrivaled flexibility and safety on the water.
 This allows for sailing exceptionally close to the wind and swiftly downwind under contemporary sailplans.

 Loïc & Julien